 This process would be repeated four times to fill the entire 12-race card.
 The process adds a tactical element to the Team Captains decisions – do they race the best athletes against best or do they save their star athletes for easier matchups and better chance of points?

 Collins Cup teams: Who is in and who is out?

 The PTO has a specific qualifying protocol dedicated to the event.
 The top four men and women for each team will earn automatic berths to the event based on their recent performances on the triathlon circuit during the qualification period.

-Team Europe: Daniela Ryf (SUI), Anne Haug (GER), Lucy Charles-Barclay (GBR), Holly Lawrence (GBR); Jan Frodeno (GER), Gustav Iden (NOR), Patrick Lange (GER) and Joe Skipper (GBR).
+Team Europe: Daniela Ryf (SUI), Anne Haug (GER), Lucy Charles-Barclay (GBR), Holly Lawrence (GBR); Jan Frodeno (GER), Gustav Iden (NOR), Joe Skipper (GBR) and Patrick Lange (GER).

-Team Internationals: Teresa Adam (NZl), Paula Findlay (CAN), Jeanni Metzler (RSA), Sarah Crowley (NZL); Lionel Sanders (CAN), Braden Currie (NZL), Sam Appleton (AUS) and Max Neumann (AUS).
+Team Internationals: Teresa Adam (NZl), Paula Findlay (CAN), Carrie Lester (AUS), Jeanni Metzler (RSA), Lionel Sanders (CAN), Braden Currie (NZL), Sam Appleton (AUS) and Max Neumann (AUS).

-Team USA: Sky Moench, Heather Jackson, Jackie Herring, Sophie Watts; Sam Long, Rudy Von Berg, Matt Hanson and Ben Kanute.
+Team USA: Skye Moench, Jocelyn McCauley (replaces Heather Jackson), Jackie Hering, Chelsea Sodaro; Sam Long, Collin Chartier (replaces Rudy Von Berg), Matt Hanson and Ben Kanute.

 Can anybody beat Europe in the Collins Cup?

 Pundits and commentators alike have Team Europe down as clear favourite for the competition.
 The team hosts (at the time of writing), the PTO-Ranked #1, #4, #7 and #10 athletes on the men’s side as well as the #1, #3. #4 and #6 athletes on the women’s side.